 Employment authorization for H4 visa holders is a new rule that allows H4 dependent spouses of H1B nonimmigrants to legally work in the United States.
 Upon the approval of their H4 EAD application, H4 visa holders may work or start business in the US.

-Along with the completed Form I-765, Application for Employment Authorization, H4 EAD applicants must submit a $380 filing fee.
+Along with the completed Form I-765, Application for Employment Authorization, H4 EAD applicants must submit a $410 filing fee.
+An addition of $85 may be required for biometrics.
 Supporting evidence of eligibility for H4 visa EAD must also be submitted, which will reduce the likelihood of USCIS requesting the applicant send additional evidence.

 H4 Visa EAD Documents Required